Love's

-Love's Travel Stops & Country Stores, doing business as Love's (or stylized as Loves), is an American family-owned chain of more than 600 truck stop and convenience stores in 42 states in the United States.
-The company is privately owned and headquartered in Oklahoma City, Oklahoma.
-Love's ranked No. 17 on the 2019 Forbes list of America's largest private companies.
+Love's Travel Stops, doing business as Love's (or stylized as Loves), is an American family owned-and-operated chain of more than 650 truck stops in 42 states in the United States.
+The company is privately owned and headquartered in Oklahoma City.
+Love's ranked No. 10 on the 2022 Forbes list of America's largest private companies.
 Love's has two primary kinds of stores: country stores and travel stops.
 Country stores are fueling stations with a convenience store attached.
-The larger travel stops are located along highways and offer additional amenities such as food from restaurant chains such as Arby's, Baskin-Robbins, Bojangles, Burger King, Chester's, Dairy Queen, Del Taco, Dunkin', Friendly's, Godfather's Pizza, Green Burrito, McDonald's, Taco John's, Subway, Taco Bell, Wendy's, Hardee’s/Carls Jr., trucking supplies, showers and RV dump stations.
-Love's had 25,000 employees in 2018.
+The larger travel stops are located along highways and offer additional amenities such as food from restaurant chains such as Arby's, Bojangles, Burger King, Chester's, Dunkin' Donuts, McDonald's, Taco John's, Subway, Wendy's, Hardee's/Carl's Jr., truck parking spaces, showers and laundry.
+The company started adding RV hookups and RV Stops in 2022.
+Love's had more than 40,000 employees in 2023.